How do I decide which class?

 Hatha Yoga (basic yoga or foundational yoga) is alignment–based movement of the body coordinated with the breath.
 Students start and end at the same time and are guided through a practice.
 Great for beginners and is versatile enough for all levels.

-Ashtanga Assisted Practice is a group class where students are provided individual instruction.
+Accessible Ashtanga Practice is a group class where students are provided individual instruction.
 Students can arrive and start their practice any time between the times posted.
 Great for beginners as well as experienced practitioners.

 Ashtanga Led is a one-hour, twenty minute class where students are led through all the poses of the Primary Series, or half Primary, using the traditional Sanskrit count.
 This class is not for those new to Ashtanga.
 'Mysore' experience is a must before coming into this class.